 A site plan is the required submission for all structures built for multifamily, commercial, office, and industrial land-uses.
 The site plan, which is drawn to scale, includes lot lines, streets, building sites, formal and informal open space, landscaping, utilities, and natural features of the development site.

-The first step for a site plan is for the applicant to request a pre-application conference, wherein city staff from the Planning, Engineering, Codes and Fire Departments provide initial reaction to the development.
+The first step for a site plan is for the applicant to request a pre-application conference, wherein city staff from the Planning, Engineering, Building and Neighborhood Services and Fire Departments provide initial reaction to the development.
 After the pre-application conference, the site plan may be submitted for review.
 Call (615) 791-3212 and ask for a Project Planner to discuss site plan review process.